elreimundo/makeupedia/README.md

 $ rake jasmine
 ```

-Then visit your localhost, normally localhost:3000, to view the tests.
+Then visit your localhost:8888 to view the tests.